-Reasons 1 - 4: Mitigation measures
+Reasons 1 - 3: Mitigation measures

-3.2 The reasons for refusal contained within the 'Alternative Recommendation B' to SAPC concern mitigation measures to be secured via a legal agreement and/or conditions to ensure that the development appropriately addresses any harm arising from the development.
-These reasons for refusal were presented to SAPC and not amended by the Committee resolution as to require further consideration.
+3.2 The reasons for refusal contained within the 'Alternative Recommendation B' to SAPC concern mitigation measures to be secured via a legal agreement and/or conditions to ensure that the development appropriately addresses any harm arising.
+These reasons for refusal were presented to SAPC and not amended by the Committee resolution and therefore do not require further consideration within this report.